fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/B12365_04_07.jpg)

-    Figure 4.7 -- Returning the stems of words

 3. We can also apply stemming to an entire sentence, first by tokenizing the sentence and then by stemming each